cesarParra/apex-reflection/README.md

 ### Parsing

-⚠️ This needs to be run with ANTLR 4.9.3

 The parsing algorithm relies on using ANTLR4 and its Dart target.

 To generate the Antlr4 **Apex** output run: